awsdocs/amazon-personalize-developer-guide/doc_source/data-prep-ds-group.md

 ## Creating a dataset group \(AWS SDKs\)<a name="data-prep-creating-ds-group-sdk"></a>

-The following code shows how to create a dataset group with the AWS SDK for Python \(Boto3\) or the SDK for Java 2\.x\.
+The following code shows how to create a Custom dataset group\.
 For more information about the API operation, see [CreateDatasetGroup](API_CreateDatasetGroup.md) in the API reference section\.
 You can use the Tags parameter to optionally tag resources in Amazon Personalize\.
 For a sample see [Adding tags \(AWS SDKs\)](tags-add.md#add-tag-sdk)\.

 ------
 #### [ SDK for Python \(Boto3\) ]